the-turing-way/the-turing-way/book/website/community-handbook/style/style-crossref.md

 ***Case 3***: When you cross-reference a section of a chapter in a different file (chapter) before or after a label has been created.

-In the subchapter "Definitions" of the "Overview" chapter, we have created a label `(rr-overview-definitions)` for the section "The Turing Way definition of reproducibility".
+In the subchapter "Definitions" of the "Overview" chapter, we have created a label `rr-overview-definitions` for the section "Table of definitions for reproducibility".

 We can cross-reference it in a different subchapter or chapter.
 In this case, let's cross-reference it in the landing (main) page of the "Overview" chapter by using the following: